-Mentioned frequently in the (now defunct) webcomic Single Asian Female.
-The titular protagonist often has to block Caucasian men from trying to date her.
-Asian characters who date white men are portrayed as naive and shallow.
+- Mentioned frequently in the (now defunct) webcomic Single Asian Female.
+The titular protagonist often has to block white men from trying to date her.
+Asian characters who date white men are portrayed as naive and shallow, while white men who date Asian women are portrayed as creepy, racist fetishists.
 Given the author's strong belief that Asian women should date Asian men, it all comes across with a serious dose of Writer on Board.

-Something Positive occasionally has Audrey and Pee Jee (both Asian women) comment on white men who expect a perfect, submissive Asian girlfriend:
+- Something*Positive occasionally has Aubrey and Pee Jee (both Asian women) comment on white men who expect a perfect, submissive Asian girlfriend:

 Peejee: I like to burst their dreams.
 And their kidneys.

-Kim Possible has its cake and eats it too: Ron gets packed off to a Japanese ninja school for a week to hang out with a fawning schoolgirl/ethnic stereotype who very obviously likes him, his replacement in Middleton is Hirotaka, a male student from the same school, who is athletic, rides a cool motorcycle, and all the girls in Middleton fight over him.
+- Kim Possible inverts this.
+While Ron is in Asia for plot reasons, his replacement in Middleton is Hirotaka, a male student from the same school, who is athletic, rides a cool motorcycle, and all the girls in Middleton fight over him.
 Including Kim and Monique.

 - Inverted in Clerks: The Animated Series where Randal tried to get a mail order bride but ended up with a mail order husband and had to deal with said husband's rather old fashioned (read: sexist) demands.
 He seems to have enjoyed it, though, and expresses that he misses "Toshiro-san" after the husband transferred back to Japan without him.